-In the latter stage of the time stamp, we see Tanie and Samar reconcile their friendship which is eventual followed by a mellow downing of things.
+In the latter stage of the time stamp, we see Tanie and Samar reconcile their friendship which is eventually followed by a mellow downing of things.

-The show address the parent issues each of the kids and along the way, solve their inter-personal issues too.
-These small developments not only seem really well placed in the show’s overall plot curves, but also seem to give an insight or two on a typical revolting third generation kid.
+The show addresses the parent issues each of the kids and along the way, solves their inter-personal issues too.
+These small developments not only seem really well placed in the show’s overall plot curves but also seem to give an insight or two on a typical revolting third generation kid.

 The show very responsibly manages to address taboos like drugs, sex, infidelity, etc. which only makes things better and diverse for the viewers.

-The last and final episode reveals and does much for the show, except it’s all smoothly placed and is perfectly receptive for the audience.
+The last and final episode reveals and does much for the show, except it’s all smoothly placed and is perfectly receptive to the audience.